Pinterest Hidden ImagePinterest Hidden Image

 The Simple Wild follows Calla Fletcher, a city girl who reconnects with her estranged, dying father in the Alaskan wilderness.
 This leads to unexpected personal growth and romance.

-While braving the wilderness in order to connect with her father, Calla meets Jonah, a quiet and brooding Alaskan pilot who operates her father’s charter plane company.
+While braving the wilderness to connect with her father, Calla meets Jonah, a quiet and brooding Alaskan pilot who operates her father’s charter plane company.

 The “wild” is not so simple after all!
 The Simple Wild is a social media favorite that begins a series of four romance books.